-WIU: "Best in the Midwest" Nine Years Running
+WIU: "Best in the Midwest" 10 Years Running

 August 19, 2013

-MACOMB/MOLINE, IL -- For nine years, The Princeton Review has named Western Illinois University a "Best Midwestern College."
+MACOMB/MOLINE, IL — For 10 years, The Princeton Review has named Western Illinois University a "Best Midwestern College."
 Western was one of 155 regional universities, and one of three Illinois public institutions, named to the "Best in the Midwest" list by The Princeton Review.

 The 155 colleges included in the "Best in the Midwest" list are located in 12 states: Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.
 Collectively, the 643 colleges named "regional best(s)" comprise 25 percent of the nation's 2,500 four-year colleges, according to The Princeton Review.